Artigas flag: Modern use

+Uruguayan president Yamandú Orsi giving a speech with the Artigas Flag in the background.

-The Artigas flag remained one of the patriotic symbols in Uruguay, but it had no official status or any specific role until the 18 February 1952.
-On that day, a decree came into force which, among other things, recognized the Artigas flag and the flag of the Treinta y Tres as national symbols and introduced a hierarchy recognizing the Artigas flag in fourth place behind the national flag, coat of arms and anthem.
+The Artigas flag remained one of the patriotic symbols in Uruguay, but it lacked official status until the 18 February 1952 when a decree came into force which, among other things, officially recognized the Artigas flag and the flag of the Treinta y Tres as national symbols amongst the national flag, the coat of arms and the national anthem.
+The law states that all public buildings, offices and ships must fly the three official flags in national holidays.

-On 5 March 1987, Governor Sergio Montiel restored the Artigas flag as the flag of the Ente Rios province.
+On 5 March 1987, Governor Sergio Montiel instituted the Artigas flag as the flag of the Entre Ríos province in Argentina.